neilmartindev/fpp/README.md

-### An Introduction to Statistical Learning Exercises
+### An Introduction to Forecasting: Principles and Practice

 [Chapter 2 Exercises [RPubs]](https://rpubs.com/neilmartin/1209890)